 As for the bar, they’ve got a selection of cask and keg ales, which features award-winning beers from Bristol Beer Factory – including their National Champion Milk Stout – plus a carefully curated roster of guest tipples, including IPAs and wheat beers (being a grain barge, of course).
 And in true Somerset fashion, this pub is not short of cider.
 Their drinks menu includes local, Bristol-made North Street cider as well as ciders with intriguing notes like lemongrass and hedgerow fruits.

-The Grain Barge has now reopened their top deck for outdoor dining.
+The Grain Barge has opened their top deck for outdoor dining.
 The barge is also available for private hire, but there’s more about that on their website.

 The Grain Barge, Mardyke Wharf, Hotwell Road, BS8 4RU